✅ What is a Post Office Recurring Deposit (RD)?

 ✅ How to Start SIP in Post Office RD Step-by-Step

-Starting SIP in Post Office RD is quite simple.
+Starting an SIP in Post Office RD is quite simple.
 Here’s a step-by-step process to help you get started:

 Step 1: Visit the Nearest Post Office